The University is accredited by the Higher Learning Commission.

 Other opportunities include:

-The Legal Studies Program can pave the way for a career as an attorney.
+The Legal Studies Program can prepare students for law school, thereby paving the way for a career as an attorney, corporate counsel, public defender, judge, or law professor.

 In addition, the program offers the basis for alternative careers, including: